There are delivery delays nationally. Click for current status.

 Oils, grime and bacteria can build up in your spa filters if they are not cleaned regularly.
 We recommend removing and rinsing your filters every week or 2, and soaking them thoroughly in a filter cleaning solution at least once a month.
 If your spa has high usage, you may want to clean your filters more regularly.

 We suggest a filter wand as the most effective way of doing this without damaging the filter material.

 On a monthly basis, you need to soak your filter in an approved filter cleaner solution to eliminate body fats and other organic matter that are not removed by simple rinsing.

 Most people rotate 2 sets of Spa filters so that they can soak one set while the other is in use.
 Adhere to the guidelines of your filter cartridge cleaner label.

-Important: If you use Purezone spa filters, follow the dosing instructions so that you do not prematurely plug your filter.
+Follow the dosing instructions so that you do not prematurely plug your filter.
 Spa chemicals take time to work.
 Be patient.

 Important: Purezone filters can be gently rinsed as needed.
 They cannot be soaked in a filter cleaning solution.
 Purezone filters must be replaced at least every three months depending on bather load.

 Talk to us on live chat, or email us your spa questions and we'll be happy to help!